MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

     Did you use a library in a way that its author probably didn't expect?
     Do you have any data that's nested one degree deeper than usual?
     Did you override a Rails or Backbone.js method?
-    Do you ActiveRecord models have methods to run specific queries?
+    Do your ActiveRecord models have methods to run specific queries?
+    Do you make AJAX requests to any unexpected routes?

 ## Work